Partially Observable Markov Decision Process Modelling for Assessing Hierarchies: Experimental Study

 \subsection{Case Study on \texttt{Amazon}}

-This study uses the textual information for the items from the \texttt{Amazon}, and bases the guidance function on a TF-IDF similarity score.
+This study uses the textual information for the items from the \texttt{Amazon}\footnote{\url{http://jmcauley.ucsd.edu/data/amazon}}~\citep{mcauley2015image}, and bases the guidance function on a TF-IDF similarity score.
 We select commonly seen daily life products and manually construct a number of hierarchies, varying their quality.
 To ensure that the hierarchies can be intuitively assessed by inspection, we restrict to just 12 items.
 This approach can help us quickly assess HQS procedure by assessing if it orders the hierarchies as expected.

-\paragraph{The Selected Items} Some TF-IDF details about the items are displayed in~\cref{tb:amazon1,tb:amazon2} (in the supplemental document).
+\paragraph{The Selected Items} Some TF-IDF details about the items are displayed in Table S1 and S2 (in the supplemental document).
 We refer to items by their indices as specified in that table.
 More details are also revealed in the supplemental document.